asemayer/design/index.md

 In the [Projects](projects.md) section, you can check out some of the projects I’ve worked on.
 They show how I take feedback and make designs that fit the users' needs while keeping things simple.

-For each project, I’ve also included my [Reflections](), where I share insights into my design process, the challenges I faced, and how I tackled them.
-This section provides a deeper look at my approach to UX/UI design, helping you understand how I view design as an ongoing problem-solving journey that evolves through iteration and feedback.
+For each project, I’ve included my [Reflections](), where I share insights into my design process, challenges, and solutions.
+This gives a deeper look into how I approach UX/UI design as an evolving problem-solving journey.

 ## Contact